lingtalfi/meredith-adaman/README.md

 - use the pagination, sorting and searching systems from datatables
 - use the server side processing strategy from datatables
 - demonstrates the customization of specific columns rendering (active is turned into a red/green button rather than a 0/1 number)
+- highlighting of the "just updated" row
+- updating a row displaying changes immediately